Julien Frémont

 Fremont-apple-elevator

-Here he ‘cures’ them for at least a month and sometimes for many months so that the flavours concentrate as the apples dry out.
+Here Fremont ‘cures’ them for at least a month and sometimes for many months so that the flavours concentrate as the apples dry out.
 This dramatically reduces the juice yield when the apples are finally pressed but significantly improves the flavour of the cider.

 We find his ciders immensely satisfying and beautifully crafted and he uses no additions.
 No sulphites are added at any time.
 There are also some oxidative notes to his cider as the wooden barrels he uses are over 100 years old.
 This adds even more complexity to the finished product.

-Julien Frémont Cidre Brut Par Nature 2020
+Julien Frémont Cidre Brut Par Nature 2022

 This enticing cider begins with a very slow natural fermentation of the juice during the cold Normandy autumn and winter.
 The cider is then bottled and continues fermenting in the bottle until the sugar is fermented out.
-This usually results in an alcohol level between 5.5% and 6.1% and the current batch is 5.5%.
+This usually results in an alcohol level between 5.5% and 6.1% and the current batch is 5.0%.

 Unlike many of the cider producers who display the Pays d’Auge appellation of their labels, Julien deliberately sits outside the appellation because it requires the cider to be semi-sweet, and he likes his cider to be drier than required by the appellation authorities.
 He also does not use systemic sprays, instead opting for organic and biodynamic farming as well as natural fermentation of the juice rather than adding foreign yeasts.